akhepcat/websniffer/README.md

 These files were not created by me, and I have lost the attribution for them.
 Please contact me if they're yours!

-* cgi/rtpanalysis.cgi	- a CGI inteface into voice analysis of captured data
+* cgi/rtpanalysis.cgi	- a CGI interface into tshark's voice analysis of captured data

 * bin/analyseCalls.sh	- this is a manual method of parsing captured files for voice quality issues, and calls the following two scripts:
  -- bin/qual.pl